SharkAce/capy-screen/README.md

 # Cappy Screen

 ## Description
-Cappy Screen is a simple animated wallpaper application featuring a capybara in a forest setting doing basic actions in random loations.
-The application uses SFML to render the animations and can be run on both Linux and Windows platforms.
+Cappy Screen is a simple animated wallpaper application featuring a capybara in a forest doing basic actions at random loations.
+The application uses [SFML](https://www.sfml-dev.org/) to render the animations and can be run on both Linux and Windows platforms.

 ![Application Screenshot](https://cdn.discordapp.com/attachments/684938582518923335/1265674278528094209/image.png?ex=66a25e87&is=66a10d07&hm=f68bfa213d6bf25c82c2799382d5d857784ca4a239d1a61cc7adde1d341bf46a&)